Kristine Bonnevies hus (map)

 Georgina Mace: "How should we value nature in a human-dominated world?".
 James Wilsdon: "The science and art of scientific advice"

 This year at the annual Kristine Bonnevie lectures, the geneticist and popular science author Steve Jones from University College London will tell you "What sex really means".
 Eugenie C. Scott from The National Center for Science Education will draw on her long experience in defending science education in the U.S., and explain why communicating science is so important in her lecture "Defending evolution - and some other sciences".
+The Kristine Bonnevie lecture on evolutionary biology is part of the University’s annual celebration.

 Speakers: Elizabeth Hadly, Richard Dawkins and Jim Al-Khalili